What Fumio Kishida's premiership means for Japan | DW | 29.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Fumio Kishida belongs to the ruling party establishment but is a stronger advocate for change than his predecessor Yoshihide Suga, Martin Fritz reports from Tokyo.
+Fumio Kishida belongs to the ruling party's establishment but is a stronger advocate for change than his predecessor Yoshihide Suga, Martin Fritz reports from Tokyo.

-Kishida, who will become Japan's 100th prime minister since the country adopted a cabinet system in 1885, succeeds Yoshihide Suga, who did not run for reelection as party leader after his popularity plummeted following sharp criticism of his pandemic management.
+Kishida, who will become Japan's 100th prime minister since the country adopted a Cabinet system in 1885, succeeds Yoshihide Suga, who did not run for reelection as party leader.
+His popularity plummeted following sharp criticism of his pandemic management.

 Kishida owes his election victory to the LDP's "old guard," such as former Prime Minister Shinzo Abe and present Finance Minister Taro Aso, who wield vast amounts of behind-the-scenes power.